Childcare and Men in Practice SCQF Level 6

-The FREE course is an all men course, delivered 6-9pm to accommodate existing employment commitments.
+This course is an all men course, delivered in the evening to accommodate existing employment commitments.

 You will explore a child's development from birth, and will look at the benefits of play and how that links to learning.
 You will begin to understand and develop your own personal attributes that contribute towards an excellent practitioner.
 You will work together to look at the factors which can impact on a child's overall development, and learn about the professionals involved in supporting children and their families.

 You will learn from experienced practitioners who have who have up-to-date industry knowledge.

 No formal entry requirements.

 Online applications are welcomed.
 All applicants will be contacted by telephone to introduce them to the staff/course and answer any queries that they may have.